yoav-lavi/benchmark-scratchpad/README.md

 # Benchmark Scratchpad

-A quick scratchpad for benchmarking
+A quick scratchpad for benchmarking Rust code

 ## Prerequisites